Peter Asimov’s airline ticket doesn’t get booked as expected. Is his online travel agency trying to rip him off through bait-and-switch?

 In your case, your first reservation — the one you canceled — was confirmed.
 The second one wasn’t.

-I checked with Orbitz, and a representative explained that when airline tickets are booked through the site, a request is sent directly to the airline for confirmation of the space: “The airline usually confirms the space to Orbitz in a matter of seconds,” she said.
+I checked with Orbitz, and a representative explained that when airline tickets are booked through the site, a request is sent directly to the airline for confirmation of the space.
+She said “The airline usually confirms the space to Orbitz in a matter of seconds,” she said.
+(Related: If they lie to us, why can’t we lie back?)

 But not for your ticket.
 Instead of issuing the tickets, the airline said it didn’t have any availability for the fare and class of service quoted during the booking process.
 Orbitz couldn’t complete the booking.